 Oak Hill Academy uses a 4.0 unweighted system.
 Letter grades are assigned as:

 Students are ranked based upon their cumulative grade point averages.
 Courses taken at U.S. high schools previous to Oak Hill are conformed to our grading scale and posted on student transcripts.
-These courses are labeled according to Oak Hill’s Curriculum Guide when appropriate and based on course content.
+These courses are labeled according to Oak Hill’s Curriculum Guide when possible.
 International grades are not converted, and those students are not ranked.
-When previous course work is repeated, only the second grade is computed in the GPA.

 The academic program is college preparatory and is organized on a 51-minute class period schedule.
 A maximum load is seven classes per day, culminating in a maximum of seven credits each year.

 Oak Hill Academy and Wytheville Community College have formed a partnership to provide our students an opportunity to take college courses during high school for dual credit.
 Students must exhibit outstanding academic performance in order to be eligible for these courses.
 These courses are identified with a CC (College Credit) on the Oak Hill transcript, and include Freshman Composition (6 hours), United States History (6 hours), Pre-Calculus (6 hours), and select online college courses.
 All courses are unweighted in the GPA.

 Students may select Honors Courses in several subject areas.
 Certain courses are designated specifically as honors courses.
 In other cases, a highly motivated student may contract with the teacher of a standard college preparatory course to complete honors-level assignments and achieve the honors designation for that course.

-Oak Hill Academy offers three Advanced Placement courses: Calculus AB; Physics I; and Studio Art.
+Oak Hill Academy offers four Advanced Placement courses: Calculus AB; Physics I; Physics 2; and Studio Art.
 OHA offers AP testing in other subjects per student request.